kubernetes/enhancements/keps/sig-api-machinery/20190228-priority-and-fairness.md

 ### Default Behavior

+There are two default behavior problems to solve: one concerns how the filter reacts to the set of configuration API objects that exist at any moment, and the other concerns how the filter behaves during apiserver startup --- before it has had a chance to read all the configuration API objects.

+#### Default Behavior Regarding Configuration Objects

 There must be reasonable behavior "out of the box", and it should be at least a little difficult for an administrator to lock himself out of this subsystem.
 To accomplish these things there are two levels of